This page explains service accounts, types of service accounts, and the IAM roles that are available to service accounts.

 If your project contains a App Engine application, the default App Engine service account is created in your project by default.
 It is identifiable using the email:

 If you create a service account in your project, you'll name the service account and it will be assigned an email with the following format:

-tool.
-These default service accounts and the service accounts you explicitly
+gcloud command-line tool.
+These default service accounts and the service

 Google-managed service accounts

-In addition to the user-managed service accounts, you might see some additional service accounts in your project’s IAM policy or in GCP Console.
+In addition to the user-managed service accounts, you might see some additional service accounts in your project's IAM policy or in the Cloud Console.
 These service accounts are created and owned by Google.
-These accounts represent different Google services and each account is automatically granted IAM roles to access your GCP project.
+These accounts represent different Google services and each account is automatically granted IAM roles to access your Google Cloud project.